Judo Turnovers for Beginners

 Finish by securing the osae-komi.
 Try kesa-gatame, yoko-shiho-gatame or mune-gatame.

-For when uke blocks by going flat
+When uke blocks by going flat do this:

+Keeping your grip on uke’s arms, step your leg over uke’s body pulling uke over onto their back.
 Becareful not to get your leg caught as your step over, as this will result in toketa (hold broken), so step over quickly.
+Finish in Kesa Gatame.

 How to do six groundwork judo turnovers